Shashwatsingh001/AquaQ/README.md

 # AquaQ - Water Quality Prediction System

 ## 📌 Project Overview
-AqualQ is an advanced water quality prediction system designed to analyze and forecast critical water parameters such as **dissolved oxygen, turbidity, temperature, and pH levels**.
+AquaQ is an advanced water quality prediction system designed to analyze and forecast critical water parameters such as **dissolved oxygen, turbidity, temperature, and pH levels**.
 The project leverages **Google Earth Engine API**, **machine learning models**, and an interactive dashboard to provide real-time insights into water quality.

 ## 🚀 Features
 - **Data Collection**: Utilizes **Google Earth Engine API** to fetch standardized satellite and historical water quality data.